 A road through semi-rural Northern Chester County, PA leads to the Old Lincoln School (1867) and its 3000 square foot barn-like addition (1998).

-You turn in at a wide gravel drive with cypress fencing and natural rock edging.
-There, nestled in the dappled light of the surrounding woods, the house welcomes you with a sense of settled peacefulness.
+Turning in at a wide gravel drive, there, nestled in the dappled light of the surrounding woods, the house welcomes you with a sense of settled peacefulness.

 There is a calmness, a sureness of experience.